 Since they have a similar flowering habit, bloom about the same time, and are members of the same plant family, it is logical that gardeners might assume that squash, melons, and cucumbers (cucurbits) will cross-pollinate.
 Fortunately, however, this is not true.
 The female flowers of each crop can be fertilized only by pollen from male flowers of the same species.
 Cross-pollination, however, can occur between varieties within the same species.

 For example, cross-pollination can be seen in the squashes and pumpkins.
 Summer squash, pumpkins, gourds, and some types of winter squash belong to the same plant species, Cucurbita pepo.
 All varieties within this species may cross with one another.
 Thus, an acorn squash will cross-pollinate with a zucchini or a miniature gourd.
-However, muskmelon (Cucumis melo) and cucumbers (Cucumis sativus) belong to different species and will not cross with each other or other members of the Cucurbita genus.
+However, muskmelon (Cucumis melo) and cucumbers (Cucumis sativus) belong to different species and will not cross with each other.
 An example of incompatibility can also be seen in the animal kingdom.
-Cardinals cannot mate with blue jays despite both being simlar-sized birds.
+Cardinals cannot mate with blue jays despite both being similar-sized birds.
 (The part of the lesson about the "birds").

 More Information